 That's right.

-Our prosecutors evaluate them uh and bring those cases uh every day, and that's the way the system works.
+Our prosecutors evaluate them and bring those cases every day.

-What do you make of all of these stories, Mr. Attorney General, about surveillance unmasking leaking of intelligence.
+What do you make of all of these stories, Mr. Attorney General, about surveillance, unmasking, leaking of intelligence?

-For example, we know what happened to General Flynn was a violation of the espionage act.
+For example, we know what happened to General Flynn was a violation of the Espionage Act.

-Um, is it possible to actually find the people responsible for leaking that information?
+Is it possible to actually find the people responsible for leaking that information?

 Well, we've had too much leaking.

-And some of the leaks have just been very, very damaging on to our uh capabilities uh to be effective in the future by uh telegraphing to the enemy what our capabilities are so they can uh protect themselves against it.
+We've had too much loose talk, and some of the leaks have just been very, very damaging to our capabilities to be effective in the future by telegraphing to the enemy what our capabilities are so they can protect themselves against it.

 We'll continue more with the Attorney General of the United States, Jeff Sessions.